 Dear colleagues, professional public,

-When solving operational problems, we do not forget the strategic goals either, as they did not disappear with the pandemic.
-Since the EU unveiled its ambitious plan of becoming a world leader in addressing the global challenge of climate change, we have been on the brink of revolutionary change, not least in the petroleum industry.
+When solving operational problems, we do not forget the strategic goals, which are still relevant, even if you may have felt that they have receded a bit into the background.
+Since the EU presented its ambitious goal of becoming a world leader in solving the global challenge of climate change, we stand on the threshold of revolutionary changes, and not only in the fuel industry.

-Therefore, it is essential for us that the support mechanisms that determine the process of transforming climate neutrality are set up fairly for all sectors and technologies.
+Today, it is extremely important for us that the support mechanisms determining the process of transformation towards climate neutrality are set fairly for all sectors and technologies.

-I am convinced that the development of a diversity of energies and energy carriers will give the economy flexibility, resilience, and the market’s ability to choose the optimal solution for each sector and application to contribute to the protection of the environment that belongs to us all.
+I am convinced that the development of a diversity of energies and energy carriers will provide the economy with flexibility, resilience, and the possibility to choose the optimal solution for each sector in order to contribute to the protection of the environment that belongs to us all.

-In conclusion, I would like to thank all members, followers, co-workers and especially employees of expert commissions, including a two-member team of the Association, for another professionally managed year and wish them a lot of optimism and strength for further work in 2022.
+In conclusion, I would like to thank all the members, sympathizers, co-workers, and especially the colleagues of the expert working groups, including the two-member team of the Association, for another professionally managed year and wish them a lot of optimism and strength for the next work in 2023.

 Chairman of the Executive Board